bplmaps/lmec-main-site/content/articles/howdy-realtors.md

 {{< figure src="/uploads/nrej-tulsa.png" caption="The 1926 *NREJ* contains a reprint of the NAREB map, with text encouraging Realtors to come to Tulsa.
 Courtesy of the [National Association of Realtors' archives](https://nar.realtor/library-archives)." class="figure-left" >}}

 By 1908, the National Association of Real Estate Exchanges had held its formative meeting in Chicago---the first of many annual conventions to come.
 These conventions were heavily publicized in the NAREB's flagship journal, the *[National Real Estate Journal](https://www.worldcat.org/title/national-real-estate-journal/oclc/7474556)*, through features like songbooks, postcards, and of course, the NAREB map.
-In a 1926 edition of the *NREJ*, the editors reprinted this 1924 map above the following text:
+In a 1926 edition of the *NREJ*, the editors reprinted Sahula's map above the following text:

 > "The Realtor cartographer has made a discovery that wasn't in the old school atlas.
 And he has put it down, in striking blue and Chinese red and yellow, in an interpretative map of the United States which has just been issued by the National Association of Real Estate Boards."